d3v-t00Lz/pymarshal/README.md

   - lack of mandatory fields
   - lack of default values

-pymarshal provides the `type_assert` function to both enforce the type, and to unmarshal nested objects.
+The only modification required to your class code is to use the `type_assert` functions to assign `__init__` arguments to self variables of the same name.  pymarshal provides the `type_assert` function to both enforce the type, and to unmarshal nested objects.

 There is also:
   - `type_assert_iter` for iterables
   - `type_assert_dict` for anything that implements .items() -> k, v

-Rather than using the Golang "tag" syntax, simply create a `_marshal_key_swap` and `_unmarshal_key_swap` dict in your class, and any re-named keys will be swapped before being passed to the class constructor or before being marshalled to JSON
+Rather than using the Golang "tag" syntax, simply create a `_marshal_key_swap` and `_unmarshal_key_swap` dict in your class, and any re-named keys will be swapped before being passed to the class constructor or before being marshalled to JSON.
+The full list of control variables are documented in `ClassB` below.

 ## Example